jpeterbaker/maxfield/README.md

 # Prerequisites

-You'll need Python (I've got 2.7) as well as networkx and numpy
+You'll need [Python][2] (I've got 2.7) as well as networkx, numpy, and matplotlib.

 You can get these setup easily with the [Enthought Python Distribution][1].

+You can use [pip][3] to install the dependencies via:

+    pip install -r requirements.txt

 # Example